Nutritional Needs of Adolescents: What to Eat

 How Many Carbohydrates Do Teens Need?

 The body and the brain use carbohydrates for energy.
-Teens require at least 130 g of carbohydrate per day, and likely more, or about 45 – 65% of their total energy intake.
+Teens require at least 130 g of carbohydrate per day, and likely more, or about 45 – 65% of their recommended total energy intake.

 How Much Protein Should a Teenager Eat?